-Cal Cities opposes the state pursuing any transportation policy change that would result in a reduction of revenue from the Highway Users Tax Account and/or the Road Maintenance and Rehabilitation Program.
+Cal Cities opposes any state actions that would result in a reduction of revenues for local governments from the Highway Users Tax Account and/or the Road Maintenance and Rehabilitation Program.
 Cal Cities supports a requirement for the state to consult with Cal Cities of any transportation policy changes to help ensure such strategies include funding equal to or greater than what cities already receive to maintain, operate, and rehabilitate their existing streets and roads network.

-Cal Cities supports the ongoing study of the Road User Charge, which aims to identify an alternative to the gas tax as a way to fund transportation infrastructure.
+Cal Cities supports the ongoing study of the Road Charge and any other alternative to the gas tax to sustainably fund transportation infrastructure.

-Cal Cities supports efforts that streamline funding between the state, federal, and local governments that help reduce the amount of time and resources it takes to fund and complete transportation projects, such as NEPA delegation and the Match-Exchange Program.
+Cal Cities supports efforts that streamline funding processes between the state, federal, and local governments that help reduce the amount of time and resources it takes to fund and complete transportation projects, such as NEPA delegation and the Match-Exchange Program.